-"(a) Any person employed by the State, or by any political subdivision of the State, including but not limited to any county, city or municipality, who also serves in an elected or paid appointed position in state government or in the government of any political subdivision of the State, including but not limited to any county, city or municipality, shall have his or her pay reduced on a prorated basis for any hours or days missed during the course of the employee's normal workday or during the course of the employee's normal workweek while serving in an elected or paid appointed position which requires the employee to miss any time which is normally required of other employees in the same or similar positions. (b) Any day an employee misses work due to his or her elected or paid appointed position, he or she shall have his or her immediate supervisor verify a time record stating specifically the number of hours worked that day; said verification to take place at least once every pay period. (c) All time records, so verified, shall be kept by the immediate supervisor until such time as they are required by the State Auditor. (d) No employee shall be permitted to make up time during hours other than the normal workday for purposes of compensation.
+- "(a) Any person employed by the State, or by any political subdivision of the State, including but not limited to any county, city or municipality, who also serves in an elected or paid appointed position in state government or in the government of any political subdivision of the State, including but not limited to any county, city or municipality, shall have his or her pay reduced on a prorated basis for any hours or days missed during the course of the employee's normal workday or during the course of the employee's normal workweek while serving in an elected or paid appointed position which requires the employee to miss any time which is normally required of other employees in the same or similar positions. - (b) Any day an employee misses work due to his or her elected or paid appointed position, he or she shall have his or her immediate supervisor verify a time record stating specifically the number of hours worked that day; said verification to take place at least once every pay period. - (c) All time records, so verified, shall be kept by the immediate supervisor until such time as they are required by the State Auditor. - (d) No employee shall be permitted to make up time during hours other than the normal workday for purposes of compensation.
 A normal workday is defined by Merit Rule 5.0200.
-A standard work schedule is defined by Merit Rule 5.0210. (e) Any hours or days during which an employee uses vacation, personal, or compensatory days to which he or she is entitled shall not constitute hours or days which fall within the scope of this subchapter. (f) School administrators whose duties require that they work regularly during summer months shall not be exempted from this chapter.
-If a school administrator shall have no immediate supervisor, the school administrator's time record shall be verified by the appropriate school board at its next regular or special meeting following any pay period in which said administrator missed work due to his or her elected or paid appointed position."
-Condition The General Assembly has not maintained detailed time records that allow for the review of the hours spent at committee meetings or legislative sessions.
-Without this detail, it is not possible to determine with precision if a legislator incurred coincident time.
+A standard work schedule is defined by Merit Rule 5.0210. - (e) Any hours or days during which an employee uses vacation, personal, or compensatory days to which he or she is entitled shall not constitute hours or days which fall within the scope of this subchapter. - (f) School administrators whose duties require that they work regularly during summer months shall not be exempted from this chapter.
+If a school administrator shall have no immediate supervisor, the school administrator's time shall be verified by the appropriate school board at its next regular or special meeting following any pay period in which said administrator missed work due to his or her elected or paid appointed position."
+Condition The General Assembly does not maintain detailed time records that allow for the review of the hours spent at committee meetings or legislative sessions.
+Without this information, it is not possible to determine if a legislator incurred coincident time.
 Cause The General Assembly's attendance records are limited to the time that legislative session began and whether or not the official was present during roll call.
 The time records do not include the time in which officials enter or exit a legislative session.
-Effect Since the General Assembly does not maintain adequate time records for elected or appointed officials, we were unable to test for the proper treatment of dual employment hours and cannot conclude if the officials were paid from more than one tax-funded source for working coincident hours of the day.
-Recommendation The General Assembly should improve the time keeping process so that coincident hours spent for legislative duties can be identified, accounted for, and audited in accordance with the Dual Employment law.
-In addition, all entities with dually employed individuals should maintain time records in accordance with the Dual Employment law, sufficient to support a determination of whether or not an employee was paid for coincident hours of the day.
-Status of Prior Period Findings Description Current Period Status of Complete Population of See current period finding. v Employed Individuals of Time Records See current period finding. of Complete Population of y Employed Individuals of Time Records
+Effect We were unable to test for the proper treatment of dual employment hours and cannot conclude if the officials were paid from more than one tax-funded source for working coincident hours of the day.
+Recommendation The General Assembly should improve the time-keeping process so that coincident hours spent for legislative duties can be identified, accounted for, and audited in accordance with the Dual Employment law.
+In addition, all entities with dually employed individuals should maintain time records in accordance with the Dual Employment law, sufficient to support whether an employee was paid for coincident hours of the day.
+Status of Prior Period Findings Prior Period Finding Brief Description Current Period Status Finding #1 Lack of Complete Population of Dually Employed Individuals See current period finding.
+Finding #2 Lack of Time Records See current period finding.